 Why I love this gluten free apple cobbler:

-6. If you are baking for a crowd, this easy recipe is easy to adjust to make a big 9×13 dish full of cobbler.
+- If you are baking for a crowd, this easy recipe can be adjusted to make a big 9×13 dish full of cobbler.

 Ingredient Notes:

-• Gluten Free Flour Blend – I used Cup4Cup, but other blends should work well.
-The purpose of the flour in this recipe is to thicken the caramel sauce and make the biscuit topping.
+- Gluten Free Flour Blend – I used Cup4Cup, but other blends should work well.
+The purpose of the flour in this recipe is to thicken the caramel sauce and makes the biscuit topping.

 Step 1: In a saucepan, add the brown sugar, water, vanilla extract, and unsalted butter.
 The melted butter adds to the creaminess of this cobbler.